trentonwagner/trentonwagner/_posts/2020-12-27-December-System-Update.md

 ## Up Next

-The next post will probably be the new fish feeder post or another update on the system if I don't finish the feeder before I update next.
+The next post will probably be the new fish feeder post, the website post, or another update on the system if I don't finish the feeder before I update next.